Worship, prayer and Bible resources

 Second Reading 1 John 5:1-6

-Everyone who believes that Jesus is the Christ, is born of God, and everyone who loves the father loves his child as well.
-This is how we know that we love the children of God: by loving God and carrying out his commands.
-This is love for God: to obey his commands.
-And his commands are not burdensome, for everyone born of God overcomes the world.
-This is the victory that has overcome the world, even our faith.
-Who is it that overcomes the world?
-Only he who believes that Jesus is the Son of God.
-This is the one who came by water and blood--Jesus Christ.
-He did not come by water only, but by water and blood.
-And it is the Spirit who testifies, because the Spirit is the truth.
+Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the parent loves the child.
+By this we know that we love the children of God, when we love God and obey his commandments.
+For the love of God is this, that we obey his commandments.
+And his commandments are not burdensome, for whatever is born of God conquers the world.
+And this is the victory that conquers the world, our faith.
+Who is it that conquers the world but the one who believes that Jesus is the Son of God?
+This is the one who came by water and blood, Jesus Christ, not with the water only but with the water and the blood.
+And the Spirit is the one that testifies, for the Spirit is the truth.
+NRSV

 Gospel Reading John 15:9-17